ssandanshi/Speaker-Recognition/README.md

 Rachit Shah (rshah25@ncsu.edu)<br>
 Sourabh Sandanshi (ssandan@ncsu.edu)<br>

-Three Notebooks have tthe following Purpose -
+Three Notebooks have the following Purpose -

 CSC_591_G8_Speaker_Recognition.ipynb - This is the main code for preprocessing and training the embedding model.
 <br>